In-situ Straining of Epitaxial Freestanding Ferroic Films by a MEMS Device: In-situ straining with a MEMS device

 In order to determine the exact magnitude of the uniaxial tensile strain generated by the MEMS device, the MEMS devices were installed in a Zeiss Supra 55VP SEM and imaged as a function of the applied voltage.
 The voltage was applied by installing an electrical feedthrough flange on the SEM and connecting the two contacts of the MEMS device to a Keithley 2400 sourcemeter installed outside of the SEM vacuum chamber.
 The measurements described below were performed either in \textit{post-mortem} conditions, i.e. after the transferred BFO lamella was broken during the X-ray imaging experiments, or in virgin conditions, i.e. without a lamella bridging the gap between the two cantilevers.
 Therefore, these measurements depict the maximum applicable strain on a given voltage applied to the MEMS device.

-The MEMS devices were poled with voltages from 0 to 40 V in steps of 5 V. For each voltage step, a SEM image of each cantilever was acquired (images available in the Supplementary Information).
+The MEMS devices were poled with voltages from 0 to 40 V in steps of 5 V. For each voltage step, an SEM image of each cantilever was acquired (images in the Supplementary Information \cite{suppInfo}).
 The voltage-dependent displacement of the cantilevers was determined from the images and is shown in Fig. \ref{fig:MEMS_SEM}(a).
-Three different cantilevers, marked as devices 1-3 in the figure, with two differently sized gaps, were investigated.
-As it is possible to observe in Fig. \ref{fig:MEMS_SEM}(a), the displacement does not depend on the size of the cut, but only on the applied voltage.
-The size of the cut determines the maximum strain that can be achieved, as shown in Fig. \ref{fig:MEMS_SEM}(b), where the applied strain is defined as $\Delta \varepsilon/\varepsilon_0$, being $\Delta \varepsilon$ the displacement, and $\varepsilon_0$ the gap size at no applied voltage.
+Three different cantilevers, marked as devices 1--3 in the figure, with two differently sized gaps, were investigated.
+As can be observed in Fig. \ref{fig:MEMS_SEM}(a), the displacement does not depend on the size of the cut, but only on the applied voltage.
+Note that the errors in the gap distance are due to the pixel size in the SEM images.
+The size of the cut determines the maximum strain that can be achieved, as shown in Fig. \ref{fig:MEMS_SEM}(b), where the applied tensile strain is defined as $\Delta x/x_0$, being $\Delta x$ the displacement, and $x_0$ the gap size at no applied voltage.
 As device 2 has a smaller gap (about 15 \textmu m, against about 25 \textmu m for the other two devices), the achievable strain is higher than for the other two cantilever devices.
-All of the MEMS devices shown in Fig. \ref{fig:MEMS_SEM} can generate significantly larger tensile strains than both single-crystal piezoelectric substrates and membrane bending geometries.
+All of the MEMS devices shown in Fig. \ref{fig:MEMS_SEM} can generate significantly larger tensile strains than both single-crystal piezoelectric substrates and membrane bending geometries and comparable to the current state-of-the-art for perovskite films, which is about 8\% \cite{Hong2020}.

 The tensile strain generated by the MEMS device follows a parabolic dependence with respect to the applied voltage (see Fig. \ref{fig:MEMS_SEM}).
-If the same device is used for hundreds of cycles, the strain-vs-voltage response must exhibit a more linear behavior that needs to be taken into consideration if aging experiments are performed or if the same sample is investigated in several measurement campaigns \cite{Opreni2021}.
+If the same device is used for hundreds of cycles, the strain-vs-voltage response changes with respect to the first cycles.
+This change, typically driven by wake-up/conditioning effects linked to the reorganization of the ferroelectric domain walls and defects in the piezoelectric material of the MEMS, lead to a linearization of the strain-vs-voltage response, which needs to be taken into consideration if the same sample is investigated in several measurement campaigns \cite{Opreni2021, Nguyen2021}.